The DECRYPT Babybrain Trial

 Annie Huang and Sylvia Cheng

-Embryonal brain tumors (EBTs) comprise the largest category of malignant central nervous system (CNS) tumors in children 0 to 14 years of age, and include a number of aggressive, deadly brain tumors that require timely, specific care to manage and cure.
+Embryonal brain tumors (EBTs) comprise the largest category of malignant central nervous system (CNS) tumors in children 0 to 14 years of age, and include a number of aggressive, deadly brain tumors that require timely, specific care.
 Approximately 60% of EBTs are considered high-risk, high fatality rare diseases of children younger than 3 to 6 years (“infants”).
 In fact, despite intensive chemotherapy and radiation, which cause devastating long-term physical and cognitive consequences, only a small fraction (10 to 35%) of patients with EBTs survive long term.

-However, Canadian-led teams have been at the forefront of understanding and combatting these difficult cancers.
+Canadian-led teams have been at the forefront of understanding and combatting these difficult cancers.
 Importantly, researchers from The Hospital for Sick Children (SickKids) have developed a novel radiation-free regimen (SickKids Standard of Care [SKSOC]).
-This regimen includes direct intrathecal therapy, during which chemotherapy is delivered into the fluids around the brain, and addition of a metronomic chemotherapeutic regimen after high dose chemotherapy.
-This has resulted in significant improvements in radiation-free survival of up to 40%, which is significant due to the detrimental neurocognitive toxicity of radiation in young brains.
-This unique regimen has been adopted as best practice across Canada.
-While this success is exciting, it is tempered by the lack of knowledge and tools to determine which biological or clinical factors are predictors of success or failures and absence of prospective data.
+This regimen includes direct intrathecal therapy, during which chemotherapy is delivered into the fluids around the brain, and the addition of a metronomic chemotherapeutic regimen after high dose chemotherapy.
+The SOC treatment has improved survival without use of radiation in 60% of patients, which is significant due to the detrimental neurocognitive toxicity of radiation in young brains.
+This unique regimen has been adopted as best practice across Canada and used in many other centres outside of Canada.
+While this success is exciting, it is tempered by the lack of knowledge and tools to determine which biological or clinical factors are predictors of treatment success or failure and the absence of multi-institutional prospective data.

-The ACCESS Clinical Trials research theme is committed to facilitating the participation of every eligible child in this trial.
-This will be accomplished by opening the trial at all 16 Canadian pediatric cancer centres, as well as integrating the use of satellite sites, where possible, to minimize travel time for patients and families and enhance involvement from communities that have been historically underrepresented in clinical trials.
+Adding to this continued support, the ACCESS Clinical Trials research theme is committed to facilitating the participation of every eligible child in this trial.
+This will be accomplished by supporting the trial investigators in the opening of this trial at as many of the 16 Canadian pediatric cancer centres as possible, as well as integrating the use of satellite sites, where possible, to minimize travel time for patients and families and enhance involvement from communities that have been historically underrepresented in clinical trials.

 For more information, please contact Tricia Schneider.